Dollar down from 4-month highs ahead of U.S. jobs data

 The common currency had risen 0.3 percent on Thursday, shrugging off data showing an unexpected slowdown in euro zone inflation, as the dollar’s recent rally paused.

 The Australian dollar bounced modestly as speculators took profits on long U.S. dollar positions.
-The Aussie rose 0.2 percent to $0.7549 AUD=D3, pulling away from an 11-month low near $0.7472 set earlier in the week.
+The Aussie rose 0.2 percent to $0.7549, pulling away from an 11-month low near $0.7472 set earlier in the week.

 Reporting by Masayuki Kitano; Editing by Eric Meijer and Sam Holmes